erkendrick/djoust/README.md

 Djoust is a web-based multiplayer game influenced by the arcade classic Joust.
 It is developed with vanilla JavaScript for the frontend and Node.js, Express, and Socket.IO libraries handling the backend functionalities.
 The primary goal is to create a lightweight, anonymous multiplayer experience while learning about full stack application development.
-The application is currently in alpha stages of development.
+This application is currently alpha stage of development.

 Latest developments:
-Established game environment with server authoritative state updates. client side handles rendering gameplay and emitting movement commands to the server. server handles receiving movement and network commands from the client and emits modified player state at a fixed interval, currently 64 tick, via websocket connection.
+Established game environment with server authoritative state updates.
+  Client side handles rendering gameplay and emitting movement commands to the server.
+  Server handles receiving movement and network commands from the client and emits modified player state at a fixed interval, currently 64 tick, via websocket connection.

 Duel Start: